 My blog allows me as an Adult Third Culture Kid (ATCK) and a mother to three children to first and foremost remember and mark my journey as a young mother.
 We often call the threesome by their middles: “Ayodelé” (8yrs – means ‘Joy is in the house’ in Yoruba) and 6 year old girl “Délice” (born on Christmas Day – name means ‘delight’ in French) and then there is our littlest boy “Amani” (‘peace’) born December 2015.
 So, I’ll readily admit it, my blog serves a totally selfish purpose.
 I want to record the changes in myself and in my thought process and to be able to look back on how I navigated the tension of wanting to raise my children to be multicultural, multilingual and most importantly global-minded in a monocultural setting.

 Today, we are back in France.
 We’ve been back for a year already!
 How time flies!
-We moved to a village in the south eastern part of France this past June 2016.
+We moved to a village in the south eastern part of France in June 2016.
 We all speak English, French and we have more recently been actively inviting Mandarin into our home.
 German to follow suit.
 I get excited about language, culture, travel, natural birth but also delicious food and gorgeous design or deeper topics like injustice, adoption, faith and freedom I have found in following Jesus.
 If any of these things interest you, then welcome to the virtual dinner table conversation!
 You can also follow me on twittter: @tckmama and Instagram, where my name is @thirdculturemama.